jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 Mosaic classifies most of West Oxfordshire’s population as ‘Higher income older champions of village communities’ (in blue above).
 ```

-# Lifestyle and deprivation
+## Lifestyle and deprivation

 ```
 Classification by Mosaic of neighbourhoods in and around Witney - a broad brush approach which illustrates some characteristics of a neighbourhood.
-All maps have been downloaded fromOxfordshire Data Observatory.
+All maps have been downloaded from Oxfordshire Data Observatory.
 ```
 ```
 Childless new